MaddinJay/Coaching/Practioner Level/One Pager Project/Clean Code - Uncle Bob.md

 - Good porgrammers are lookong what are the other good ones are doing and adapt their concepts (4 Rules of Kent Beck)

 # My opinion on this book
-Clean code was the first book I read about Clena Code.
-For the very beginning it helped me to improve my skills with easy to integrate tooling (SRP, DI, DIP, Unit Testing).
+Clean code was the first book I read about software engineering.
+It helped me to improve my skills with easy to integrate tools (SRP, DI, DIP, Unit Testing).
-The book is easy to read, but in my opinion the valueable content could be illustrated in a shorter way.
+The book is easy to read, although the content could be presented in a shorter way.
 Now, as I summarize the content again after 3 years, I think the book is a good starting point for teaching clean code.
 It contains a lot of good principles I can integrate in my daily business easily.